ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 If you are using GitHub, you can use `--git-token-path` field to set your GitHub Token and `--git-api-url` field to set the # GitHub Enterprise API URL instead of `GHE_TOKEN` and `GH_URL` environment variables.
 If both `GHE_TOKEN` `GH_URL` and `--git-token-path` `--git-api-url` pairs are provided, then `--git-token-path` and `--git-api-url` take precedence.

 Specify the output file path with the `--branch-protection-settings-output-path` option.
-If the branch is protected, the Repository branch protection settings JSON will be stored in this path."
+If the branch is protected, the Repository branch protection settings JSON will be stored in this path.

+Specify the output file path with the `--branch-protection-markdown-output-path` option.
+If the branch is protected, the Branch Protection validation result in Markdown format will be stored in this path.

 `REQUIRED_CHECKS` Example: